LINC-BIT/legodnn/README.md

 **Architecture of legodnn** is split into offline stage and online stage.

 Offline Stage：
-- At offline stage, the `block extrator` extracts the raw blocks from orginal model,and feeds them to the `decendant block generator` to generate descendant block.Then `block retrainer` retrain the descendant blocks.Finally,`block profiler` profile all blocks' informations about accuracy and memory.
+- At the offline stage, the `block extrator` extracts the original blocks from orginal models, and feeds them to the `decendant block generator` module to generate descendant blocks.
+Then the `block retrainer` module retrains the descendant blocks.
+Finally, the `block profiler` module profiles all blocks' accuracy and memory information.

 Online Stage：
-- At online stage, the `latency estimator` estimate the latency of each block at edge device,then pass the estimate latency with the information about accuracy and memory together to the `scaling optimater` to select blocks optimally.Finally,`block swicher` replaces the corresponding blocks in the model with the selected blocks at runtime.
+- At the online stage, the `latency estimator` module estimates latencies of the blocks at edge devices, then sends these latencies with the accuracy and memory information together to the `scaling optimater` module to optimally select blocks.
+Finally, the `block swicher` module replaces the corresponding blocks in the model with the selected blocks at runtime.

 **Module details**